Benndot/NHL-API-WebApp/ReadMe.md

 -"/form" for a simple name input form [user_form.ejs]

--"/direct" for a fake and currently incomplete directory of webpages [directory.ejs]
+-"/direct" basically just a drop-down menu example.
+It's meant to be directory but is currently incomplete [directory.ejs]

 -"/site" for a basic frontpage sort of thing? [main_page.ejs]